 Finally, let’s say there are only certain items that you want to create purchase orders for.
 You can select those items in your ecommerce automation solution’s item catalog and mark them as dropship items.
 Then the solution can create purchase orders only for those dropship items.

-An automated customer experience can elevate your store above the competition, especially if you’re using an ecommerce automation tool to manage inventory and shipping, for example.
+An automated customer experience can elevate your brand and drive customer loyalty, especially if you’re using an ecommerce automation tool to manage inventory and shipping, for example.
 It does the work on the back end that prevents customer disputes and disappointment on the front end.

 Knowing inventory is accurate can prevent overselling, which ensures customers aren’t buying up products they can’t have.
 Meanwhile, fast, accurate shipping details ensure customers get the most up-to-date tracking and delivery information.